Factorial experiment: Advantages and disadvantages of factorial experiments

+The main disadvantage of the full factorial design is its sample size requirement, which grows exponentially with the number of factors or inputs considered.
+Alternative strategies with improved computational efficiency include fractional factorial designs, Latin hypercube sampling, and quasi-random sampling techniques.

 Example of advantages of factorial experiments

 In his book, Improving Almost Anything: Ideas and Essays, statistician George Box gives many examples of the benefits of factorial experiments.
 Here is one.
-Engineers at the bearing manufacturer SKF wanted to know if changing to a less expensive "cage" design would affect bearing life.
+Engineers at the bearing manufacturer SKF wanted to know if changing to a less expensive "cage" design would affect bearing lifespan.
 The engineers asked Christer Hellstrand, a statistician, for help in designing the experiment.